On Laplacian eigenvalue equation with constant Neumann boundary data

 \begin{proof} The second strict inequality in \eqref{stt} is straightforward from computation, since the explicit construction of a solution to \eqref{cequation} when $c=\mu_2$ and $\Omega$ is an equilateral triangle is given, see \eqref{equisolution}.

-To prove the limit equality, we let $\kappa(m,\Omega)$, $u_m$ and $m_0$ be defined in the proof of Theorem \ref{main2}.
-We first show that when $\Omega$ is an equilateral triangle, then $m_0>0$.
+To prove the limit equality, we let $\kappa(m,\Omega)$, $u_m$ and $m_0$ be defined as in the proof of Theorem \ref{main2}.
+We first show that if $\Omega$ is an equilateral triangle, then $m_0>0$.
 Indeed, let $m_k$ be a decreasing sequence such that $m_k \rightarrow m_0$ as $k\rightarrow \infty$.
 Then up to a subsequence, $u_{m_k}$ converges weakly to some $u\in H^1(\Omega)$.
 If $m_0=0$, then $u$ has mean zero over $\partial \Omega$, and the Reileigh quotient of $u$ is equal to $\kappa_1$.
-By Theorem \ref{equilateralconstant}, $\kappa_1=\mu_2$ and the eigenspaces are the same, we know that $u$ must be a linear combination of \eqref{sym} and \eqref{ant}.
+By Theorem \ref{equilateralconstant}, $\kappa_1=\mu_2$ and their eigenspaces are the same, and hence $u$ must be a linear combination of \eqref{sym} and \eqref{ant}.
 However, since $u_{m_k}$ is symmetric with respect to the three lines of symmetry of $\Omega$, so is the limit $u$ of $u_{m_k}$, while any linear combination of \eqref{sym} and \eqref{ant} is not so.
 Hence we reach a contradiction.